Multicultural Initiatives Director

 An offer of employment is contingent upon the final candidate passing a criminal background check and a reference check process.
 The reference check process includes asking the final candidate and most recent supervisor questions regarding sexual violence and sexual harassment.
 Final candidates with previous employment within the UW System and State of WI agencies will be subject to additional reference checks.

+Must be authorized to work in the U.S. Sponsorship is not available for this position.
 A successful applicant will be responsible for ensuring eligibility for employment in the United States on or before the effective date of the appointment and maintain work authorization throughout the employment term.
-If you have questions regarding this, please contact our Human Resources office at 715.232.1279.

 In response to a public records request, the University of Wisconsin System will not reveal the identities of applicants who request confidentiality in their online application, except that the identity of the successful final candidate will be released.
 See Wis.
 Stat. sec.
 19.36(7).